-Kinesiology offers the Master of Science (M.S.) degree in Movement Science and Sport Management.
-Both degrees are intended for students with exemplary academic or professional credentials.
-Both degree programs require the completion of at least 30 credits of graduate coursework.
-Following is a brief overview of the primary focus of the two degree programs.
+Kinesiology offers the Master of Science (M.S.) degree in Athletic Training, Movement Science and Sport Management.
+All degrees are intended for students with exemplary academic or professional credentials.
+The Movement Science and Sport Management degree programs require the completion of at least 30 credits of graduate coursework.
+Following is a brief overview of the primary focus of the degree programs.

 - Movement Science Degree A flexible degree designed for students seeking advanced academic training in areas related to human movement (and its impact on health, human performance, society, and quality of life).
 The nature of the course content is drawn from biomedical and allied health sciences.
 A thesis option exists in this degree program. - Sport Management Degree A more course-specific degree designed for students seeking advanced academic training in the business (i.e. leadership, management, marketing, economics, finance, policy, and culture) of sport.
 The nature of the course content is drawn from social sciences.
-A thesis option exists in this degree program.
+A thesis option exists in this degree program. - Athletic Training Degree Students who complete this program will receive a Master of Science in Athletic Training degree and meet the requirements to sit for the Board of Certification Examination.
+Certification is required to practice athletic training in most states.
+The program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).